jelreyes/rain-data-scraper/README.md

 The output will be a pandas DataFrame containing:

-* station: Name of the PAGASA station.
+* station: name of the PAGASA station
 * latitude
 * longitude

 ## Notes

-Ensure that the PAGASA website structure remains unchanged; otherwise, the scripts may require updates to adapt to any changes in the HTML structure or PDF formatting.
+Ensure that the PAGASA website structure remains unchanged; otherwise, the scripts may require updates to adapt to any HTML structure or PDF formatting changes.
 The scripts suppress SSL certificate verification (verify=False in requests.get) for simplicity, but it is advisable to enable SSL verification in production environments.

 ## Author